phn/pytpm/doc/astrometry.rst

 .. _Precise Time: http://www.usno.navy.mil/USNO/time

-This section will given some pointers to resources for obtaining astrometric data and, links to some documents that describe concepts used in astrometry calculations.
+This section will given some pointers to resources for obtaining data related to astrometry and, links to some documents that describe concepts used in astrometry calculations.

-While working with data from the sources mentioned below, it is helpful, even critical, to subscribe to mailing lists and newsletters, that announce important updates to the sources.
-This applies to computer code libraries as well as data sources.
+While working with data from the sources mentioned below, it is helpful, even critical, to subscribe to mailing lists and newsletters, that announce important updates.
+This applies to code libraries as well as data sources.

-`The Astronomical Almanac`_ is a collection of information on most of the topics listed below.
-USNO Astronomy Department http://www.usno.navy.mil/astronomy maintains a large repository of information on astronomical phenomenon and astrometric data.
+`The Astronomical Almanac`_ is a collection of information on most of the topics listed below. `USNO Astronomical Applications`_ division maintains a large repository of information on astronomical phenomena and astrometric data.

 Time scales and calendars
 =========================

-Information on ``TAI - UTC``, leap seconds in UTC and other similar information are available from IERS.
+Information on ``TAI - UTC``, leap seconds in UTC and other similar information are available from the International Earth Rotation and Reference Systems Service (IERS).
 See the section on :ref:`iers` below.

-Information on ``TAI - UTC`` is also available in the file ftp://maia.usno.navy.mil/ser7/tai-utc.dat, which lists ``TAI - UTC`` values beginning from 1961 Jan.
+Information on ``TAI - UTC`` is also maintaiend in the file ftp://maia.usno.navy.mil/ser7/tai-utc.dat, which lists ``TAI - UTC`` values beginning from 1961 Jan.
 1.